vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 The second is that the specification declares the differentiable logic it should be compiled with.
-Rather than the built-in default, we use the quantitative linear logic of Part II, written out in Vehicle as a `DifferentiableTensorLogic`:
+Rather than the built-in default, we use the quantitative linear logic of Capucci et al. [-@capucci2026] introduced in Part II, written out in Vehicle as a `DifferentiableTensorLogic`:

 ```vehicle
 p : Real